ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 # Executable and ExecutablePool Table Engines {#table_engines-executable}

-`Executable` and `ExecutablePool` engines allow executing a custom script and passing data into this script.
-This data comes as a result of queries, executed in ClickHouse.
+`Executable` and `ExecutablePool` engines allow to create a new table that is built by streaming data through a custom script.

+When you define an `Executable` or `ExecutablePool` table, you specify a script to execute and also a query to specify the records to be processed by the script.
+ClickHouse looks for your custom scripts in the `user_scripts` folder (on Linux it is typically the `/var/lib/clickhouse/user_scripts` folder).

-`Executable` and `ExecutablePool` engines run a [pool_size](../../../operations/settings/settings.md#pool_size) number of processes.
+`Executable` engine creates one process, and `ExecutablePool` - a [pool_size](../../../operations/settings/settings.md#pool_size) number of processes, and reuses them during queries.
 Each process has [max_command_execution_time](../../../operations/settings/settings.md#max_command_execution_time) seconds for processing the incoming data.
 After processing all the data, the engine has [command_termination_timeout](../../../operations/settings/settings.md#command_termination_timeout) seconds to shutdown.

 ## Creating a Table {#creating-a-table}